MicrosoftDocs/OData-docs/Odata-docs/client/v6/batch-operations.md

 	OData-Version: 4.0
 ```

-`ExecuteBatch` and `SaveChanges` defined in `DataServiceContext` accept `SaveChangesOptions.UseRelativeUri` option which allows individual requests in batch to use Relative Uris.
-In this case, they will rely on the Base Uri of the top level request.
+`ExecuteBatch` and `SaveChanges` defined in `DataServiceContext` accept `SaveChangesOptions.UseRelativeUri` option which allows individual requests in batch to use Relative URIs.
+In this case, they will rely on the Base URI of the top level request.

 ### Relative URIs in Batch Queries
 We can pass the `SaveChangesOptions.UseRelativeUri` option along with other batch options to `ExecuteBatch` method as follows.